snr-laboratory/snrlab-microfab-trial0/dev_journal/g_task_deadline_2025_a.md

 3. Account for latency in the code

 4. Dual-channel timing test (TMA vs. Purge Sequence) i.e measuring the timing between the TMA pulse and another event in the ALD sequence.
 Other timing sequences of concern in the ALD process is the delay between the end of the TMA dose and the start of the N₂ purge (which clears out the precursor).
 Measuring this can provide us with any unwanted delays we might need to account for in the code.

+---
+## Task for 20251012
+Loaded isolated TMA code test and latency loaded isolated TMA code test
+- Measured the time delay between the Arduino sending the command (the rising edge of the yellow CH1 signal) and the relay's contact first making a physical connection (the start of the blue CH2 signal).
+The delay was determined to be 4.60ms delay and is the relay's actuation time or latency.

+---
+## Task for 20251011
+Isolated the TMA code test - auto/+width measurment
+- The scope cursor measurement |ΔX|: 50.0ms exactly matches the delay(50) command

 ___

 ## Task for 20251010